TheCSharpAcademy/CodeReviews.Console.HabitTracker/Console.HabitTracker.ananttuli/README.md

 # Habit Tracker

-## Summary

-* An application that helps users develop a habit by allowing them to easily log and track their behaviour.
+An application that helps users develop a habit by allowing them to easily log and track their behaviour.

 ## Features

-### Create habit log
+### Create Habit Log

 * Users can create logs by entering quantity of habit (numerical value) and the time at which they did the activity aka log time.

-### Display habit logs
+### Display Habit Logs

 * Display all created logs.

-### Update logs
+### Update Logs

 * Users can update a habit log by habit ID (can be found when viewing logs)

-### Delete logs
+### Delete Logs

 * Users can delete a habit log by habit ID (can be found when viewing logs)